EvoLib/evo-net/README.md

 Instead, EvoNet supports evolutionary algorithms, structural mutation, and exploratory research, with a focus on transparent and explicit implementations rather than performance optimisation or feature completeness.

-EvoNet is a conceptual and experimental model, not a production-grade neural-network engine.

 ---